kparfenovv/project_russian-travel/README.md

-# Project 3: Travel across Russia
+# Project Yandex.Practicum: Travel across Russia

 This project is the final assignment from the third sprint of the "Web Developer" course by Yandex Practicum.